RobinS-S/RobinS.Analyzers.EntityFrameworkCore/README.md

 # RobinS.Analyzers.EntityFrameworkCore

-A Roslyn analyzer that detects synchronous Entity Framework Core calls in async contexts and suggests async alternatives to prevent thread pool starvation and deadlocks.
+A Roslyn analyzer package for Entity Framework Core that helps developers write efficient, maintainable, and robust data access code.

+## Overview

+This analyzer package provides a growing set of rules to improve Entity Framework Core code quality and performance.
+By integrating seamlessly with the development process, it offers real-time guidance and suggestions as you write code, helping to enforce best practices and avoid common pitfalls in EF Core applications.

 ## Features